 Since 1987, thousands of volunteers in Massachusetts have removed hundreds of tons of trash and other marine debris through CZM's annual COASTSWEEP cleanup.
 COASTSWEEP season extends from late August until early November, and with more than 1,500 miles of shoreline to cover, we need your help!
-You can participate as a:
+You can participate as a Cleanup Coordinator or Volunteer.

 All cleanups are unique, ranging in size from just a few to hundreds of volunteers.
-So whatever time you have to give, you can find a COASTSWEEP opportunity that is right for you.
+So whatever time you have to give, you can find the right volunteer option for you.

 Cleanups can be scheduled for any day throughout the COASTSWEEP season (typically in September and October, but some cleanups are in late August or linger into November).
 CZM will work with you to make sure you have all of the necessary assistance and supplies for a safe and successful cleanup.
 Garbage bags, gloves, pencils, data cards, and other cleanup supplies are provided for free and are sent directly to you.